Anusri-1666/fitness-tracking-app/README.md

 ## 🙌 Acknowledgements

-* Open-source fitness APIs
+* Data Structures concepts in C
-* Developer community contributions
+* Tree traversal algorithms
-* Inspiration from modern fitness tracking apps
+* Fitness app inspirations

 ---

 ## ⭐ Support

-If you like this project, please ⭐ the repo and share it!
+If you found this helpful, give it a ⭐ and share!

 ---